jasonjewik/vcla_2020/README.md

 - `test_results.py`
   - unpickles the results in GTAV_program/drivedata/results
-  - uses cv2 to show the images
+  - uses cv2 to show the images and predicted keys
-  - prints the predicted keys to terminal

 ## To Do